Lê Quốc Quân: Tax evasion conviction

-On 18 February 2014, the Court of Appeal in Hanoi upheld Le Quoc Quan’s conviction.
+On 18 February 2014, the Court of Appeal in Hanoi upheld Quân’s conviction.
 The decision of the United Nations Working Group on Arbitrary Detention was not taken into account.

 On 5 September 2014, the Media Legal Defence Initiative filed another petition to the UN Working Group on Arbitrary Detention, on behalf of a coalition of other NGOs, including Lawyers’ Rights Watch Canada, Lawyers for Lawyers, Electronic Frontier Foundation, Reporters Without Borders, English PEN, Avocats Sans Frontières Network, Article 19, National Endowment for Democracy and the World Movement for Democracy, and the Center for International Law Philippines.

-Le Quoc Quan was released on 27 June 2015.
+Quân was released on 27 June 2015.
 He has served the full sentence of 30 months, without any deduction.
 Prior to his release, a broad coalition of NGO's urged the Government of Viet Nam to respect his human rights, to reinstate his license to work as a lawyer, and to grant him reparation for the arbitrary detention he suffered.

 Upon his release, he was asked in an interview if he will continue his human rights works.
 He answered: ‘Of course!
 I will continue with doing what I believe is good for the Nation.
 I will be working for a better Viet Nam.
 Progress for our Nation is my goal.
 Yes, I am afraid that I will be arrested again.
 I try to overcome the fear.
 I will go ahead, because I believe it is good for the people of Viet Nam.
 I will not go abroad, I prefer to stay in Viet Nam.
 It is worth it, even if I devote my life'.

 International support

-Following the 2007 arrest, U.S. presidential candidate John McCain and former Secretary of State Madeleine Albright expressed their support in freeing Le Quoc Quan.
+Following the 2007 arrest, U.S. presidential candidate John McCain and former Secretary of State Madeleine Albright expressed their support in freeing Quân.
 Amnesty International named him a prisoner of conscience.

 Following the 2012 arrest, Human Rights Watch have called for these "politically motivated charges to be dropped".
 The organization also pointed out the similarity of using "tax evasion charges" to frame political dissidents such as in the case of Dieu Cay.
 The World Organization Against Torture likewise called for the charges to be dropped and for his immediate release.

-In 2013, Le Quoc Quan, together with Tran Huynh Duy Thuc and Nguyen Hoang Quoc Hung, was awarded Vietnam Human Rights Award from Vietnam Human Rights Network.
+In 2013, Quân, together with Tran Huynh Duy Thuc and Nguyen Hoang Quoc Hung, was awarded Vietnam Human Rights Award from Vietnam Human Rights Network.

-The EU recognizes Le Quoc Quan as a Prisoner of Concern.
+The EU recognizes Quân as a Prisoner of Concern.
 On 18 February 2014, it formally expressed its concern over the judgment of the Appeal Court.

-A broad coalition of NGO's has repeatedly requested that Le Quoc Quan be released.
+A broad coalition of NGO's has repeatedly requested that Quân be released.